Justin-Bento/odin-recipes/README.md

 At the end I should be able to, set up GitHub repository, structure websites with Semantic HTML, and view projects on the web with github pages.

 ## What Did I Learn?

+I used the internet too much when forgetting syntax.